Coenicorn/journeymate/src/api/README.md

 # JourneyMate backend

 The journeymate backend API uses a few routes with each representing a different part of functionality.
-All parts of the API are located under https://[siteroot]/api/, where [siteroot] represents the domain.
+All parts of the API are located under `https://[siteroot]/api/`, where [siteroot] represents the domain.
-All of the following routes use this url as base, so when (for example) a route `/auth` is mentioned, this expands to https://[siteroot]/api/auth
+All of the following routes use this url as base, so when (for example) a route `/auth` is mentioned, this expands to `https://[siteroot]/api/auth`

+Using a client side `fetch` request, you can just send requests to `/api/[whatever]`, which will automatically resolve site root.

 ## Authentication